RedHat-UX/red-hat-design-system/docs/tokens/index.md

 Design tokens can also bring teams together under common practices.
-For example, designers, developers, engineers, etc. can all use the same tokens and work toward consistency even if a token is update.
+For example, designers, developers, engineers, etc. can all use the same tokens and work toward consistency even if a token is updated.

 {% example
   alt="Flow showing how changing a global token like a color will propagate through the entire design system",